West Adelaide Football Club (1878–1887): Annual Dinners and Season Reports

+Adelaide and Suburban (Junior) Association (1882 to 1886)

+1882 - The West Torrens and North Parks were undoubtedly considered the premier clubs of the Junior Association.

+It was reported that they tried conclusions on the ground of the former at Mile End on Saturday last (27th May).
+The meeting of these crack teams had the effect of tempting a number of people to face the wintry weather and watch the sport.

 1882 - West Torrens 3 goals defeated North Parks 2 goals for the Junior Premiership.
 Several old senior players from various clubs were competing.

-1883 - Played ten Association matches, winning eight, and losing two, and two bad been forfeited to them.
+1883 - West Torrens played ten Association matches, winning eight, and losing two, and two bad been forfeited to them.
 They occupied the second place on the scoring list, and tied for the cup; they had kicked forty-nine goals against their opponents fourteen.

-1884 - Played twelve matches during the season, winning eight and losing four.
+1884 - West Torrens played twelve matches during the season, winning eight and losing four.
 Thirty-one goals and 114 behind had been kicked by them against their opponents' 9 goals and 32 behinds.
-Finished 3rd.
-The club had also played matches with three senior teams, the South Adelaide; Norwoods, and South Parks, and in each instance had scored a win.
+West Torrens finished the season in third place behind North Parks and Adelaide which would merge at the end of the season and join the SAFA as a Senior Club in 1885.
+The West Torrens club had also played matches with three senior SAFA teams, the South Adelaide, Norwood and South Parks, and in each instance had scored a win.

-Junior Association and Home Ground

-1882 - The West Torrens and North Parks, who are undoubtedly considered the premier club of the Junior Association tried conclusions on the ground of the former at Mile End on Saturday last (27th May).
-The meeting of these crack teams had the effect of tempting a number of people to face the wintry weather and watch the sport.
+1885 - West Torrens came second with 10 wins behind Hotham which recorded 12 wins having won all of the matches in which they took part.
+West Torrens losing both of their matches to Hotham.
+North Parks (Adelaide Junior Team) took third place with 6 wins, 5 losses and 1 draw.